 A unique region in Colorado, the southwest encompasses rich history and colorful scenery around every San Juan mountain pass.
 The landscape is dotted with ancient Anasazi dwellings, remote mining towns, natural hot springs, and premier ski areas.
 The towns are spread out by up to an hour sometimes, but the drives are always worth it.

 You can go skiing and then to hot springs one day, and visit a cliff dwelling the next.
 Each town offers a unique experience and rugged recreation.
 Drive the San Juan Scenic Byway and tour them all.

 - Towns: Cortez, Durango, Ouray, Pagosa Springs, Silverton, Telluride

-- Ski Areas: Durango, Ski Hesperus, Ski Kendall, Silverton, Telluride, Wolf Creek
+- Ski Areas: Purgatory, Ski Hesperus, Ski Kendall, Silverton, Telluride, Wolf Creek

-- Hot Springs: Orvis, Ouray, Overlook, The Springs Resort, Trimble
+- Hot Springs: Orvis, Ouray, Overlook, The Springs Resort, Durango Hot Springs

 - Snow Tubing: Durango Snow Coaster Hill, Hesperus